atom/atom/docs/upgrading/upgrading-your-package.md

 ### Upgrading classes extending any space-pen View

-The `afterAttach` and `beforeRemove` hooks have been replaced with `attached` and `detached`.
-The `attached` method semantics have changed: it will only be called when all parents of the View are attached to the DOM.
-The `detached` semantics have not changed.
+The `afterAttach` and `beforeRemove` hooks have been replaced with `attached` and `detached` and the semantics have changed.

+`afterAttach` was called whenever the node was attached to another DOM node, even if that node itself wasn't present in the document. `afterAttach` also was called with a boolean indicating whether or not the element and its parents were on the DOM.
+Now the `attached` hook is only called when the node and all of its parents are actually on the DOM, and is not called with a boolean.

+`beforeRemove` was only called when `$.fn.remove` was called, which was typically used when the node was completely removed from the DOM.
+The `detached` hook is called whenever the DOM node is _detached_, which could happen if the node is being detached for reattachment later.
+In short, if `beforeRemove` is called the node is never coming back.
+With `detached` it might be attached again later.

 ```coffee
 # Old way